GrowflowTeam/javascript/README.md

 1. Run `yarn run yalc` inside `growflow-common/packages/ui` (this will also build the bundle)
 1. Back inside `wholesale-frontend`, inside the root `package.json` file, under the `workspaces` property, add a new entry `.yalc/@*/*`
-1. Inside `wholesale-frontend`, run `yalc link "@growflow/ui"`
+1. Inside `wholesale-frontend`, run `yalc link "@growflow/ui"` and `yarn install`
 1. That should be it.
 If something isn't right, run `yarn clean` and re-run `yarn install`
 1. After making a change to `@growflow/ui`, you have to re-run `yarn run yalc` for the changes to propagate to `wholesale-frontend`
-1. When you are done developing, and **before** you push any changes that modify `yarn.lock`, make sure you run `yalc remove --all` and delete the `workspaces` entry created above inside the root `package.json` file.
+1. When you are done developing, and **before** you push any changes, make sure you run `yalc remove --all`.
 This prevents `yarn.lock` from incorrectly thinking there is a local copy of `@growflow/ui` instead of pulling from npm.

 ## Scripts